 - Course requirements, methods of evaluation, and grading policies

 - Measures of active pursuit, which may include: class attendance, class participation, taking required quizzes and examinations, submission of required papers and homework assignments, and/or completion of online academic activities

 - Expectations for student attendance and make-up work should also be included in the syllabus

 Final grades appropriate to the grading basis of the course (see Grade Designations) or I (Incomplete) will be awarded in accordance with the grading policy distributed by the instructor at the beginning of the class.
 In order to satisfy audits, legal requirements, and to protect student rights, instructors must retain a copy of the preceding information in his/her files at the college, itemizing all grades awarded for all student work completed during each term and the criteria utilized for the awarding of final grades.

 Department Chairs should collect this information from instructors and retain it in departmental files.

 - No-Show Withdrawal Process

-Instructors must monitor student attendance at the beginning of the term and must complete the no-show withdrawal (NSW) certification online process (manual backup available) for each class no later than the provided deadline date.
+Instructors must monitor student attendance at the beginning of the term, record attendance for all students for the first-class meeting (including students who WTH after the class start date), and must complete the no-show withdrawal (NSW) certification online process (manual backup available) for each class no later than the provided deadline date.
 Instructors will enter an NSW for each student who did not attend the required initial class session(s).
 For more information about when to issue an NSW, see NSW – No-Show Withdrawal.